There are founders who've won but can't stop playing.

 He beat the level.
 The earn-out was just bonus content.
 He chose to move on.

-Oscar, a self-made billionaire who built a single company into a $50 billion enterprise over 40 years, describes it differently.
-His stated exit strategy is "death" — not as a joke, but as a commitment to playing the ownership game indefinitely because that's the game he wants to play.
-He's not grinding for a number.
-He's playing because control is the actual prize.
+Some founders take the opposite approach, and it works equally well.
+There are billionaires who built single companies over decades and whose stated exit strategy is "death" — not as a joke, but as a commitment to playing the ownership game indefinitely because control, not money, is the actual prize.
+They're not grinding for a number.
+They're playing because the game itself is the thing they want.

 Same principle, different game.
-Both men understood what they were playing for.
+Both types understood what they were playing for.

 Trap of Quitting Too Early